Nausicaä of the Valley of the Wind (film): Gliders

 Various gliders are seen in the film and the protagonist, Nausicaä, uses a jet-assisted one-person glider-shaped machine with folding wings.
 According to the accompanying film book released in Japan, the glider is called Möwe (メーヴェ, Mēve), the German word meaning gull.
 An official scale model lists it as having an approximate wingspan of 5.8 meters (1:20 model measured to be 29 cm), while the design notes indicate it has a mass of only 12 kg.
 In 2004, the Japanese-led OpenSky Aircraft Project began attempts to build a real-life, working personal jet glider based on the glider from the film.
 Two full-size gliders with no power source carrying the code name M01 and M02, with a half-sized jet-powered remote-controlled mock-up named moewe 1/2, were built.
-The designer and tester of the project refused the official endorsement of the project by Studio Ghibli and Hayao Miyazaki, noting that he did not want to cause trouble for them if an accident occurred.
+The designer and tester of the project emphasized that the project was not affiliated with Studio Ghibli and Hayao Miyazaki, noting that he did not want to cause trouble for them if an accident occurred.
 A jet-powered version (registration number JX0122) was finally able to take off under its own power for the first time on 3 September 2013.